Fmstrat/BoxTurtle/Initial_Startup.md

 For the printer you are adding BoxTurtle to, first go to the Printer settings, Multimaterial tab and ensure settings are configured as per the below screenshot.
 ![Orca_Printer_Settings](https://github.com/user-attachments/assets/1aa56051-dbbf-49a4-b818-368e00406b17)

 Also, on the Extruder 1 setting page - reduce ``Retraction while switching material`` length from the default of 2 to 0.5.
-(PrusaSlicer/SuperSlicer users, this default is 10mm and is on each extruder under the printer settings).

 #### Adding additional filaments/extruders
 Increase the number of filaments to match your BoxTurtle's lane count.